metio/terraform-provider-k8s/docs/data-sources/pgv2_percona_com_percona_pg_cluster_v2_manifest.md

 - `tablespace_volumes` (Attributes List) The list of tablespaces volumes to mount for this postgresclusterThis field requires enabling TablespaceVolumes feature gate (see [below for nested schema](#nestedatt--spec--instances--tablespace_volumes))
 - `tolerations` (Attributes List) Tolerations of a PostgreSQL pod.
 Changing this value causes PostgreSQL to restart.More info: https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration (see [below for nested schema](#nestedatt--spec--instances--tolerations))
 - `topology_spread_constraints` (Attributes List) Topology spread constraints of a PostgreSQL pod.
 Changing this value causesPostgreSQL to restart.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/ (see [below for nested schema](#nestedatt--spec--instances--topology_spread_constraints))
 - `volume_mounts` (Attributes List) The list of volume mounts to mount to PostgreSQL instance pods.
-Chaning this value causesPostgreSQL to restart. (see [below for nested schema](#nestedatt--spec--instances--volume_mounts))
+Changing this value causesPostgreSQL to restart. (see [below for nested schema](#nestedatt--spec--instances--volume_mounts))
 - `wal_volume_claim_spec` (Attributes) Defines a separate PersistentVolumeClaim for PostgreSQL's write-ahead log.More info: https://www.postgresql.org/docs/current/wal.html (see [below for nested schema](#nestedatt--spec--instances--wal_volume_claim_spec))

 <a id="nestedatt--spec--instances--data_volume_claim_spec"></a>